PabloNunes/IBM_Professional_Cert/5_Databases_and_SQL_for_Data_Science/README.md

 - Built-in Functions
   - Most DBs come with built-in SQL functions
   - It is possible to create functions
-  - Can speed up data procvessing
+  - Can speed up data processing
   - Reduce the amount of data to be retrieved
   - Aggregate or column functions
     - In: The entire column; Out: Single Value